Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Numerical Experiment and Results

-The standardized genome sequences underwent processing through convolutional layers, generating 12 distinct filter files.
-After comparative evaluation of four extraction methodologies, we selected the pooling method based on its superior computational efficiency.
-We quantified appearance rates using data presented in Table \ref{tab:SARS-CoV-2_data_selection} and Appendix Table \ref{tab:other_Coronavirus_species}.
-The designed forward primers exhibited high target specificity, with appearance frequencies exceeding 95\% in target variants while remaining below 5\% in non-target variants.
-The Omicron variant represented an exception, demonstrating 80\% appearance rate in target sequences and below 20\% in other variants—a consequence of its elevated mutation rate and continuous evolution \cite{Arora_2024}.
-For this variant, we established lower threshold parameters for appearance rate to maintain specificity, thereby avoiding the necessity of lineage-specific primer design.
+The standardized genome sequences were processed by the encoder’s convolutional layers, producing activation maps for 12 filters.
+After comparing four feature extraction strategies, we selected the Pooling method due to its favorable computational efficiency while maintaining primer discovery performance.
+Primer appearance rates were quantified using the datasets summarized in Table~\ref{tab:SARS-CoV-2_data_selection} and Appendix Table~\ref{tab:other_Coronavirus_species}.
+The resulting forward primers showed high target specificity: they appeared in more than 95\% of sequences from the target variant and in less than 5\% of sequences from non-target variants.
+Omicron was a notable exception, with an appearance rate of approximately 80\% in target sequences and below 20\% in other variants, consistent with its higher genetic diversity and ongoing evolution \cite{Arora_2024}.
+For Omicron, we therefore applied a relaxed appearance-rate threshold to retain sufficiently specific primers without resorting to lineage-specific primer design.

-Results are comprehensively documented, with detailed outcomes presented in Table \ref{tab:5} (Homo sapiens genome), Table \ref{tab:6} (non-Homo sapiens hosts), and Table \ref{tab:7} (other taxa, Appendix).
-These validated forward primers subsequently informed reverse primer design preprocessing, with the complete workflow illustrated in Figure \ref{Flowchart_Forward} (Appendix).
-For comprehensive methodological protocols, including in-silico PCR and reverse primer design, refer to Figure \ref{overall_pipelines} and Appendix Figure \ref{Flowchart_Reverse}, respectively.
-Screening based on established primer design criteria and appearance frequency thresholds yielded variant-specific forward primers: 66 (Alpha), 23 (Beta), 59 (Gamma), 52 (Delta), and 69 (Omicron).
+Detailed results are reported in Table~\ref{tab:5} (the \textit{Homo sapiens} genome), Table~\ref{tab:6} (non-\textit{Homo sapiens} hosts), and Table~\ref{tab:7} (other taxa; Appendix).
+These validated forward primers were then used as anchors for downstream-region extraction in Stage~III, as illustrated in Appendix Figure~\ref{Flowchart_Forward}.
+For the complete pipeline, including \textit{in silico} PCR validation and reverse primer design, see Figure~\ref{fig:overall_pipelines} and Appendix Figure~\ref{Flowchart_Reverse}, respectively.
+After filtering candidates by standard primer design constraints and appearance-frequency thresholds, we obtained variant-specific forward primers: 66 (Alpha), 23 (Beta), 59 (Gamma), 52 (Delta), and 69 (Omicron).